Skip to main content

 XYZ stock just ripped 30% in 20 minutes.
 It was your setup, to the letter.
 And you missed it.

-This was my life — until I dialed in my real-time alerts in Scanz.
+This was my life — until I dialed in my real-time Alerts in Scanz.

 Here are three alerts I use that caught five real trades over the last two weeks.